SonyaMoisset/Pluralsight_Training/README.md

 - HTML5 Fundamentals
 - JavaScript Build Animation With Gulp.js
 - JavaScript: Advanced Fundamentals to jQuery & Pure DOM Scripting
-- Rapid JavaScript Training by Mark Zamoyta
+- Rapid JavaScript Training
 - Extending Bootstrap with CSS, JavaScript, and jQuery
+- Building a Real-time App with React, Flux, Webpack, and Firebase
+- Building Data-driven React Applications with Relay, GraphQL, and Flux